Martin P. Russo: Securities and FINRA related Work

 Russo represented Key West Securities founder and short seller Amr Ibrahim Elgindy in connection with two NASD disciplinary proceedings.
 Russo's work helped Elgindy prevail in both disciplinary matters – a feat that has not yet been repeated by any single respondent.
 Following the appeals, the SEC issued a precedent-setting ruling which permanently established that the introduction of properly obtained accurate information into the marketplace is not a manipulation even if intended to affect the price of a security for profit.

 In 2001, Russo represented broker-dealer D.L.
 Cromwell Investments, Inc. and its principals in a lawsuit against NASD Regulation Inc. seeking to enjoin the regulatory body from compelling the individual plaintiffs to testify in an investigation under the threat of expulsion for asserting their U.S. Fifth Amendment privileges against self-incrimination in response to questions because the regulator was working directly with the federal government.
 The case alleged that a federal Grand Jury subpoena which directed responsive materials to be produced to Criminal Prosecution Assistance Group of the NASD made the entity a state actor on behalf of federal prosecutors.
 Judge Lewis Kaplan initially dismissed the case, but later sat a motion to renew and reargue based on newly discovered evidence (an NASD informant's sworn statement) for more than a year until the principals were indicted by the federal government so that he could deny the motion as moot.
 The principals ultimately pled guilty to federal crimes and with Russo's representation were given sentences of probation with restitution.
 As a result of the DL Cromwell case, the U.S. Department of Justice was forced to alter the way it interacted with the quasi-governmental NASD Regulation, now the Financial Industry Regulatory Authority (FINRA).

 in 2011, Russo worked with entrepreneur Daniel Staton to recover $8.1M from Merrill Lynch in $1 billion FINRA REIT Arbitration stemming from an alleged illegal seizure and theft of 1,260,000 shares of Duke Realty Corporation common stock from Staton's accounts.

+In 2023, Russo was retained by Fahad Ghaffar, the now alienated business partner of John Paulson who claimed to have grown Paulson's investments in Puerto Rico to a $1 billion value.